- 1 small onion, chopped

 - 1 sheet refrigerated pie pastry

 - In a large saucepan, saute the onion, carrot, potato and celery in butter until tender.
-Add the flour and seasonings until blended; gradually add milk and broth.
+Add the flour, salt, seasonings and pepper until blended; gradually add broth and milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in turkey and peas; divide mixture among four ungreased 5-in. pie plates.

-- To use frozen potpies: Remove from the freezer 30 minutes before baking.
+- To use frozen potpie: Remove from the freezer 30 minutes before baking.
 Cover edges of crusts loosely with foil; place on a baking sheet.
-Bake at 375° for 30 minutes.
-Remove foil; bake 15-20 minutes longer or until golden brown and filling is bubbly.
-Yield: 4 servings.
+Bake at 375° for _ minutes.
+Remove foil; bake _-_ minutes longer or until golden brown.